mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 [^4]: Notice FP pattern matching

-## Development
+## EP: MRM Solution Tree

-Two elements are required to draw on the canvas, namely, the 2D-Axis and the tree that grows horizontally.
+Two elements are required to draw on the canvas: the 2D axis and the tree that grows horizontally.
+These two elements are what the solution tree application to render consists of.

 ### Getting Started